Back

 Section 15.
 Accessibility of These Terms and Conditions

-If you have difficulty accessing these Terms and Conditions, including our policies and requirements, please contact College Board Customer Service at 866-433-7728 (+1-212-713-8105 internationally) or satsuite.collegeboard.org/contact-us in advance of taking the PSAT 10.
+If you have difficulty accessing these Terms and Conditions, including our policies and requirements, please contact College Board Customer Service at 866-433-7728 (+1-212-713-8105 internationally) or satsuite.collegeboard.org/contact-us in advance of registering for or taking the PSAT 10.
 We will be happy to provide these Terms and Conditions in an alternative format or assist you in some other manner as reasonably necessary to enable you to access these Terms and Conditions.